dglaeser/xpress/README.md

 cd build && ./my_app
 ```

-Alternatively, you can install the library on your system, for instance, with the following sequence of commands.
+An alternative way of using the library is to install it on your system, for instance, with the following sequence
+of commands:

 ```bash <!-- {{xpress-install-instructions}} -->
 git clone --recursive https://github.com/dglaeser/xpress.git